What is Snapmark?

 Snapmark is a new, experimental feature.
 Unlike everything else we’ve released, this was not a part of our core feature set - it’s wasn’t part of our original software commitment to deliver to you.
 For that reason, we haven’t yet decided how it will be released after the beta period is over.
 It might be a part of the Pro package only, it might be a premium paid software offering, or it might be something else entirely.
 In fact, we haven’t even decided if we’ll keep it as a feature when beta testing is done - we’re doing this beta release so we can learn more.
 The beta release will also help us perfect our Pro Passthrough software for Glowforge Pro customers.

-- As an experimental feature, it will only be supported in this forum thread.
+- Testers can only get support in this forum thread.
 Our customer success team won’t be able to answer questions about it.

 - We know that Snapmark is a complex, advanced feature; if it’s too confusing or hard to use, we’ll remove it or change it before releasing it.

 - We would love your feedback - how it works, is it useful, is it confusing, is it fun?
 Just leave your comments right here.

 Snapmark is a way to do “mini mass production”, customizing dozens of items at once, over and over again.
 It lets you do multimedia work, combining traditional inkjet or photo prints with laser cutting.
 With a little effort, it lets you use the Pro Passthrough even better than before.
 It’s the result of tremendous work by our engineering team over the period of years on many different subsystems.
 It gives alignment accuracy down to less than a millimeter.
 It’s pretty magical.

 Snapmark software precisely aligns two different prints using Snapmark markers (technically called “fiducials”).
 Imagine you’re engraving hundreds of pencils with people’s names.
 Previously, you had to manually drag each design to align with each object, or affix a jig to the bed.